Welcome to Legacy Hill Farms A World Class Dressage Training Center Castle Rock, Colorado

 How do our horses live and play?
-First, we are so blessed to live in one of the most beautiful places in Colorado.
+First, we are so blessed to live in one of the most beautiful spots in Colorado.
 Legacy Hill Farms is set in a peaceful countryside overlooking the majestic Colorado mountains.
-We provide oversized stalls with video monitoring, 5 meals every day with night check after 9pm, on-site living for our experienced equestrian staff, sprouted whole grains and seeds mixed with top quality feeds, plus 'no chemical' well water and the best Colorado hay and alfalfa available in the state.
+We provide 12'x12' stalls plus oversized stalls (12'x14') with 24 hour video monitoring by on-site property owners.
+We feed hay 5x per day and a specially formulated grain/mash 2x per day with night check after 9pm.
+We have a dedicated live on-site experienced equestrian staff, 24 hour video monitoring including the option to watch your own horse while in their stall.
+Our horses have long turnouts in safe paddocks.
+Our feeds include sprouted whole grains and seeds mixed with top quality feeds plus we provide 'no chemical' well water and the best consistent Colorado hay and alfalfa available grown in the mountains.

 Indoor and outdoor arenas with sand, rubber and oil footing groomed to perfection.

-Long, supervised turnout in safe paddocks for play time.
+Long, supervised turnouts in safe paddocks for play time.

-A state-of-the-art automatic Euro exerciser for conditioning, rehab and cold mornings when horses need time to warm up tendons and muscles before turnout and training.
+A state-of-the-art automatic imported Kraft Euro-exerciser for conditioning, rehab and cold mornings when horses need time to warm up tendons and muscles before turnout and training.

 Beautiful pastures to trail ride and train on at sunset, sunrise or anytime.

-A beautiful, functional barn including full-size indoor arena, heated lounge with kitchen and viewing into indoor arena, 21 custom scrolled oversized stalls with rubber mats, custom designed watering system, wash rack with hot/cold water, double state-of-the-art therapy/thermal solarium, oversized tack room and 4 tack up bays.
+A beautiful, highly functional barn including full-sized indoor and over-sized outdoor arenas, heated lounge with kitchen and viewing into indoor arena, 21 custom scrolled oversized stalls with rubber mats, custom designed watering system, wash rack with hot/cold water, custom double state-of-the-art light therapy/thermal solarium tack-up stalls, oversized tack room and 4 tack up bays.